40 Field Equations of Economics

 Thus we get:

-or with and and like we started in this chapter we get the matrices:
+and like we started in this chapter we get

 or